RIF vs Layoff: Know the Difference

 We often see the terms RIF and layoff being thrown around to describe the same thing: someone losing their job.
 But no matter how frequently you see these terms being used as the same, they are not.
 This is a common issue that we like to refer to as the RIF vs. layoff mix-up.
 How well do you differentiate between an RIF and a layoff?

 Chances are you’ve lost your job or stopped working at some point in your working life.
 Or, at the very least, know someone who has gone through something like this.
 How did they break the news to you?
 Did they use the words layoff or reduction in force?
 (Sometimes people mix this up with fired, too, which is an even bigger issue.)

-These two terms have got many people wondering: Does it really matter if you call it an RIF or layoff?
+These two terms have got many people wondering: Does it matter if you call it an RIF or layoff?
 Isn’t it the same thing at the end of the day?
 Well, not quite exactly.
 These two terms weren’t coined just for the fun of it.
 RIFs and layoffs – believe it or not – are, in fact, different.
-And it’s important we treat them as such.
+And we must treat them as such.